-Welcome to the first installment of the Wheaton Community Chamber Music Series at Chuck Levin’s Washington Music Center!
+Thank you for participating in the first installment of the Wheaton Community Chamber Music Series at Chuck Levin’s Washington Music Center!
 Our goals as an organization are to engage audience members who may have never attended a classical music concert before, to establish ongoing relationships with these attendees, and to provide music at an extremely high level.
-We will present three concerts, each highlighting one of the main sections of the typical symphonic orchestra: strings, winds, and percussion.
-All tickets are free, but an RSVP is needed to ensure space is available.
+We presented three concerts, each highlighting one of the main sections of the typical symphonic orchestra: strings, winds, and percussion.
+Thanks to the Arts and Humanities Council of Montgomery Count, all tickets were free.

 January 13th, 3pm